Exactly solvable conformal field theories: Numerical bootstrap

-In principle it is impossible to compute the rank of an infinite matrix, but in practice it may be enough to study a few 4-point functions for guessing a given multiplicity.
+In principle it is impossible to compute the rank of an infinite matrix, but in practice it is enough to study a few 4-point functions for determining a given multiplicity.
 This has been done in a few examples of diagonal 4-point functions in loop CFTs \cite{rib22}.